bkram/picastsi4713/README.md

    python run_dashboard.py --host 0.0.0.0 --port 5000 --config-root /path/to/cfg
    ```

-   Add `--virtual` or `--no-virtual` to explicitly choose between the
-   simulated and hardware SI4713 backends when auto-detection is not
-   desired.

    When `--debug` is omitted the server runs in production mode with the
    reloader disabled.